 In a conventional ATV system, the transducer is rotated on a motor-driven shaft while the tool is pulled uphole.
 In a fixed transducer system, the acoustic beam is bounced off a rotating convex reflector.
-Vertical resolution of downhole-digital rotating lowfrequency transducer systems is on the order of 5 to 7.5 mm and maximum borehole diameter generally is 230 mm or less.
-Fixed high-frequency transducer systems have vertical resolutions of 1 to 2 mm and can be used in boreholes as large as 400 mm in diameter.
-A comparison of ATV images from fixed high-frequency and rotating lowfrequency transducer systems are presented in figure 4.
-Logging speeds for collection of ATV images is slow compared to conventional geophysical logs, 1.3 to 3 m/min.
+Vertical resolution of downhole-digital, rotating low-frequency transducer systems is on the order of 5-7.5 mm and maximum borehole diameter generally is 230 mm or less.
+Fixed high-frequency transducer systems have vertical resolutions of 1-2 mm and can be used in boreholes as large as 400 mm in diameter.
+A comparison of ATV images from downhole-digital, fixed high-frequency and rotating low-frequency transducer systems are presented in Fig. 4.
+Logging speeds for collection of ATV images is slow compared to conventional geophysical logs, 1-3 m/min.